visallo/vertexium/README.md

 Vertexium [![Build Status](https://travis-ci.org/visallo/vertexium.svg?branch=master)](https://travis-ci.org/visallo/vertexium)
 =========

-Vertexium is an API to manipulate graphs, similar to blueprints.
-Unlike blueprints, every Vertexium method requires authorizations and visibilities.
+Vertexium is an API to manipulate graphs.
+Every Vertexium method requires authorizations and visibilities.
 Vertexium also supports multivalued properties as well as property metadata.

 The Vertexium API was designed to be generic, allowing for multiple implementations.